analysiscenter/batchflow/doc/batch.md

         # process your data
         return self
 ```
-Take into account that an `action` method should return a batch instance of the very same class or some other class.
+Take into account that an `action` method should return an instance of some `Batch`-class: the very same or some other class.
 If an `action` changes the instance's data directly it may simply return `self`.

 ## Running methods in parallel
-As batch can be large it might make sense to parallel the computations.
+As a batch can be quite large it might make sense to parallel the computations.
 And it is pretty easy to do:
 ```python
 from dataset import Batch, inbatch_parallel, action